 A short British film exploring race relations in post-riots Notting Hill in the 1960s through the friendship of a little girl and boy.

-At 30 minutes long this is both a simple and effecting story about young children making friends as well as an important snapshot of racial tensions in London in the 1960s that is accessible and easy to follow for young audiences.Read more
+This simple and affecting story about young children making friends also provides an important historical snapshot of racial tensions in London during the 1960s, while remaining accessible and easy-to-follow for young viewers.

 Fascinating early slice of science fiction and a founding stone of modern cinema.